-For transmission of HARQ-ACK information in a PUCCH by a UE, the UE determines a PUCCH resource after determining a set of PUCCH resources for HARQ-ACK information bits, as described in Subclause 9.2.1.
-The PUCCH resource determination is based on a PUCCH resource indicator field [5, TS 38.212] in a last DCI format 1_0 or DCI format 1_1, among the DCI formats 1_0 or DCI formats 1_1 that have a value of a PDSCH-to-HARQ_feedback timing indicator field indicating a same slot for the PUCCH transmission, that the UE detects and for which the UE transmits corresponding HARQ-ACK information in the PUCCH where, for PUCCH resource determination, detected DCI formats are first indexed in a descending order across serving cells indexes and are then in an ascending order across PDCCH monitoring occasion indexes.
+For a PUCCH transmission with HARQ-ACK information, a UE determines a PUCCH resource after determining a set of PUCCH resources for HARQ-ACK information bits, as described in Subclause 9.2.1.
+The PUCCH resource determination is based on a PUCCH resource indicator field [5, TS 38.212] in a last DCI format 1_0 or DCI format 1_1, among the DCI formats 1_0 or DCI formats 1_1 that have a value of a PDSCH-to-HARQ_feedback timing indicator field indicating a same slot for the PUCCH transmission, that the UE detects and for which the UE transmits corresponding HARQ-ACK information in the PUCCH where, for PUCCH resource determination, detected DCI formats are first indexed in an ascending order across serving cells indexes and are then indexed in an ascending order across PDCCH monitoring occasion indexes.

 The PUCCH resource indicator field values map to values of a set of PUCCH resource indexes, as defined in Table 9.2.3-2, provided by higher layer parameter ResourceList for PUCCH resources from a set of PUCCH resources provided by higher layer parameter PUCCH-ResourceSet with a maximum of eight PUCCH resources.

-For the first set of PUCCH resources and when the size of higher layer parameter resourceList is larger than eight, when a UE provides HARQ-ACK information in a PUCCH transmission in response to detecting a last DCI format 1_0 or DCI format 1_1, the UE determines a PUCCH resource with index , , as
+For the first set of PUCCH resources and when the size of higher layer parameter resourceList is larger than eight, when a UE provides HARQ-ACK information in a PUCCH transmission in response to detecting a last DCI format 1_0 or DCI format 1_1 in a PDCCH reception, among DCI formats 1_0 or DCI formats 1_1 that indicate a same slot for the PUCCH transmission, the UE determines a PUCCH resource with index , , as

-where is a number of CCEs in control resource set of a corresponding PDCCH reception for the DCI format 1_0 or DCI format 1_1 as described in Subclause 10.1, is the index of a first CCE for the PDCCH reception, and is a value of the PUCCH resource indicator field in the DCI format 1_0 or DCI format 1_1.
+where is a number of CCEs in control resource set of the PDCCH reception for the DCI format 1_0 or DCI format 1_1 as described in Subclause 10.1, is the index of a first CCE for the PDCCH reception, and is a value of the PUCCH resource indicator field in the DCI format 1_0 or DCI format 1_1.